Royal Army Ordnance Corps: After Crimea

 In 1870 a further reorganisation, ostensibly to simplify management, resulted in the MSD, MSC and MSSC being grouped with the Army Service Corps (ASC) under the Control Department.
 The officers remained a separate branch (Ordnance or Military Stores) in the Control Department but the soldiers were absorbed into the ASC.
 This arrangement lasted until 1876.

 The Control Department was disbanded in 1876.
 The Ordnance/Military Store officers joined a newly created Ordnance Stores Department (OSD).
 Five years later, in 1881, the soldiers also left the ASC and became the Ordnance Store Corps (OSC).
 In 1894 there were further changes.
 The OSD was retitled the Army Ordnance Department (AOD) and absorbed the Inspectors of Machinery from the Royal Artillery (RA).
 In parallel the OSC was retitled the Army Ordnance Corps (AOC) and at the same time absorbed the Corps of Armourers and the RA's Armament Artificers.

-In 1918 the AOD and AOC amalgamated to form the Royal Army Ordnance Corps, and for the first time officers and soldiers served in the same organisation; the Corps received the "Royal" prefix in 1922 in recognition of its service during the First World War.
+In 1918 the AOD was amalgamated into the Royal Army Ordnance Corps, and for the first time officers and soldiers served in the same organisation; the Corps received the "Royal" prefix in 1922 in recognition of its service during the First World War.